Sagarshivalingappaathani/liquidity-pool/README.md

 # Token Swap & Liquidity Pool Project

 This project implements a token creation, liquidity pool, and swapping system.
-Token metadata is stored on [Pinata](https://www.pinata.cloud/) for decentralized file storage, with a Constant Mean Market Maker (CMMM) algorithm used for the liquidity pool.
+Token metadata is stored on [Pinata](https://www.pinata.cloud/) for decentralized file storage, with a Constant Product Market Maker (CPMM) algorithm used for the liquidity pool.
 Users can swap tokens if a liquidity pool is available.

 ## Features